xysec/repos-moved-to-appknox/README.md

-# repos-moved-to-appknox
-All the repository here has been moved to https://github.com/appknox/
+# All the repository here has been moved to https://github.com/appknox/